Marak/ayyo-wars/ReadMe.md

     npm run watch

 This will start a local build server that watches the project folder for changes.
 This will trigger a project build on code changes.
-Without running this command your changes won't appear in the browser.
+Without running this command your code changes won't appear in the browser.

 ## Multiplayer Server